tobytwigger/laravel-translate/docs/_docs/basic-usage.md

 $targetLocale = \Twigger\Translate\Detect::lang();
 ```

-The strategies used to detect the requested locale can be modified, which is described further in the [configuration](#configuration) section.
+The strategies used to detect the requested locale can be modified, which is described further in the [configuration option]({{ site.baseurl }}{% link _docs/configuration/package-configuration.md %}#detection) section.

 ### Source Language